 Complex Syrup is a water recipe with a focus on sweet, bass-heavy intensity.

 Note: This is a dry salt style recipe, an artificial format geared toward ease of use.
 This format has certain limitations in its ability to bring the best out of tea.
-Those who are interested in exploring the capabilities of a finely tuned, yet natural style water should try the new recipe: Truth Serum.
+Those who are interested in exploring the capabilities of a finely tuned, yet natural style water should try Empirical Water.

 October 8, 2021 Update: This recipe was previously known as Simple Syrup.
 The name has been changed to avoid confusion.